jeroenvermeulen/JeVe_EasyOTA/README.md

 # Usage

-The included examples are the easiest way to learn how to use this library.
+The included examples are the easiest way to learn how to use this library. <br />
+You will find them in the Arduino IDE under menu _File > Examples > Examples from Custom Libraries (bottom) > JeVe_EasyOTA_.

 **WARNING:** Make sure you select the right board in the Arduino IDE because there is less checking when you upload using OTA.